johnrgilbert/CS111-2021-fall/Python/README.md

 ### Download Anaconda 3

-All our software except the **cs111** module -- python, numpy, scipy, matplotlib -- is part of the free Anaconda distribution.
+All our software -- python, numpy, scipy, matplotlib -- is part of the free Anaconda distribution, except for the **cs111** module.
 Go to the [Anaconda download page](https://www.anaconda.com/products/individual#Downloads), and download the individual edition for whatever OS your computer uses.
 (I use the MacOS version on my MacBook laptop, and I've also used the Linux version, and there's a version for Windows but I